kr15h/projection-mapping-with-rpi/slides.md

 ---

+# Author

-# Krisjanis Rijnieks
+Krisjanis Rijnieks.
+Some facts.

 - From Riga, Latvia
 - MA in Arts and Design / Media Lab Helsinki
 - Member of Pixelache Helsinki
-- Developer of ofxPiMapper

 ---